Support if you’ve experienced sexual abuse or assault

 If your therapy provider believes you would benefit from further support, they will work with you to determine the best way to support your recovery.

-Any further treatment and support can only be provided after your ACC claim has been approved.
+Any further treatment and support can only be provided after your ACC claim has been accepted.

 Getting further treatment and support